 The Where the Jobs Are List is the equivalent to the Commission’s in-demand occupations list, and more of a consumer tool used by people looking for work.
-It is primarily a list of occupations that are expected to provide at least 170 openings every year without regard to earnings potential and skill level.
+It is primarily a list of occupations that are expected to provide at least 645 openings every year without regard to earnings potential and skill level.
 The list is rank-ordered by annual job openings.

 Lastly, the High-Skill, High-Growth Occupations List is the equivalent to the Commission’s targeted occupations list, and represents the “good jobs” in the region.
 To build this list, we looked at earnings, the number of jobs expected to be available, the number that are new jobs, and what employers are posting ads for.
 We looked at educational requirements as a proxy for skill level, and chose higher-skill occupations, i.e. those requiring at least a post-secondary credential or significant work experience.
 We also considered what businesses are saying they need.
 Counselors in our offices use this list when talking to customers - “Here are the good jobs; now let me help you figure out how to get one.”
 We use the list in working with the public education system.
 For example, the Board is helping align academic and career/technology courses to the High-Skill, High-Growth Occupations, and then to the 16 education career clusters.
-The Board has developed career cluster maps – career planning tools – for school teachers, counselors and administrators to use when helping students choose courses that prepare them for good jobs.
+The Board has developed career planning tools for school teachers, counselors and administrators to use when helping students choose courses that prepare them for good jobs.

 Each of the lists is initially derived from the best statistical labor market information available.
 They are then tempered by the latest regional labor market intelligence (information not reflected in the statistical information) to produce final lists which are subsequently adopted by the Board.
 This “tempering” process serves as an important validation step, involving small to large local employers, and is conducted in several forums – Workforce Board meetings, the Board Employer Service Committee meetings, and through the Board’s Industry Liaisons’ contacts and committee participation.